BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 **DURATION: INSTANT**

-*This is an attack directly upon the willpower of the victim, overpowering them and leaving them helpless against the magical barrage that will undoubtedly follow.*

 This power targets one enemy model within range.
 The target immediately loses D3 Will points.
 If the target is a **Cavalry** model, the caster must choose whether the rider or the mount loses the Will.

 **Channelled** — The target loses D6 Will points.